Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 If you're familiar with our company, you'll know we are 100% advocates for this as well.

-Let's dive in...
+Let's dive in!

 Modern Foods Are Less Nutrient-Dense

-If you want to feel and perform your best, you need to give your body the right fuel.
+To feel and perform your best, you need to give your body the right fuel.

-All factors considered, it's safe to assume the average supermarket whole food today contains 50-95% less nutrients than the same food enjoyed by your grandparents.
+All factors considered, it's safe to assume that the average supermarket whole food today contains 50-95% less nutrients than the same food enjoyed by your grandparents.

 Why are modern foods less nutrient-dense?

-In the last ~100 years, two major trends have contributed to the situation:
+Two major trends have contributed to the situation:

 Changing farming practices

-Decline in food freshness
+Decreasing food freshness

 Industrial Farming & Declining Soil Health